JidongYangUPC/Research-Group/content/datasets/Velocity-and-attenuation-models-of-BP-Gas-Reservoir/index.md

 The model files are RSF format.
 The detailed RSF format is shown in the Madagascar software website (www.ahay.org).

-A detailed introduction can [click this link.](https://github.com/JidongYangUPC/Velocity-and-attenuation-models-of-BP-Gas-Reservoir1.0)
+Access to the data and a detailed description can [click this link.](https://github.com/JidongYangUPC/Velocity-and-attenuation-models-of-BP-Gas-Reservoir1.0)

 ![png](./vp.png)